V01dDweller/dotfiles/README.md

 ## My Dotfile collection ##

-This is just a small collection of the dotfiles I've accumulated and come to depend on over the years.
-I use them in a few environments from RHEL/CentOS, Cygwin and occationally WSL/Debian/Ubuntu.
+This is just a small collection of the dotfiles I've accumulated over the years.
+I use them in a few environments from RHEL/CentOS, Cygwin and WSL/Debian/Ubuntu.
 Most are self-explanatory.

 ```
 dotfiles/